Green-fronted Lancebill

 Appearance: The Green-fronted Lancebill is a medium-sized hummingbird with a distinct appearance.
 It has iridescent green upperparts, a green crown with a bluish sheen, and a white or light-colored belly.
 The bill is long, straight, and slender, characteristic of lancebill hummingbirds.
 Males and females of this species generally appear similar in plumage.

-Habitat: In Colombia, the Green-fronted Lancebill inhabits montane forests, cloud forests, and forest edges in the Andean region.
-These hummingbirds are typically found at higher elevations, similar to the Blue-fronted Lancebill, between 1,200 to 2,400 meters above sea level.
+Habitat: The Green-fronted Lancebill inhabits montane forests, cloud forests, and forest edges in the Andean region.
+These hummingbirds are typically found at higher elevations, similar to the Blue-fronted Lancebill, between 1200 to 2400 m above sea level.

-Behavior: The Green-fronted Lancebill is known for its agile flight and energetic foraging behavior, similar to other lancebill hummingbirds.
-They feed primarily on nectar from flowers using their specialized bills and also capture insects for protein.
+Behavior: The Green-fronted Lancebill is known for its agile flight and energetic foraging behavior.
+They feed on nectar from flowers using their specialized bills and also capture insects for protein.
 These hummingbirds are often seen darting among flowers and perching on branches within their forest habitats.

-Conservation Status: The conservation status of the Green-fronted Lancebill in Colombia is also classified as of Least Concern.
+Conservation Status: The Green-fronted Lancebill is classified as of Least Concern.

 Distribution